-- Biological integrity of aquatic ecosystems;
+- Physical, chemical and biological integrity of the groundwaters to support aquatic ecosystems;

 - Human use EVs:

 - Suitability of water supply for irrigation;

 - Farm water supply/use;

 - Stock watering;

 - Human consumption;

 - Primary recreation;

-- o Secondary recreation;
+- Secondary recreation;

 - Visual recreation;

 - Drinking water supply;

 - Industrial water supply; and

 - Cultural and spiritual values.

-The surface water WQOs for both the Isaac northern tributaries of the Isaac River Sub-basin of the Fitzroy Basin water plan and the Isaac and lower Connors River main channel of the Isaac River Sub-basin of the Fitzroy Basin water plan (WQ1301) may be relevant to the groundwater assessment for the Project if there is a component of surface water-groundwater interaction associated with them.
+The surface water WQOs for both the Isaac northern tributaries of the Isaac River Sub-basin of the Fitzroy Basin water plan and the Isaac and lower Connors River main channel of the Isaac River Sub-basin of the Fitzroy Basin water plan (WQ1301) may be relevant to the Groundwater Assessment for the Project if there is interaction between the surface water-groundwater systems.